LexiFi/landmarks/README.md

 Remarks
 -------

 1. This library is not thread-safe.
 If you have multiple threads, you have to make sure that at most one thread is executing instrumented code.
+For that you may the `Landmark_threads` module (that is included in the landmarks-threads.cm(x)a archive).

 2. You should avoid to instrument small functions (and the automatic mode as no heuristic to avoid them).
 The instrumentation may significantly degrade performance.

 3. The annotation on expression and not the one on (local) declaration may temper with polymorphism.
 For instance, the following piece of code will fail to